Imageomics/kabr-tools/README.md

 ```

 ## Step 3: Label mini-scenes with behavior
-You can use the [KABR model](https://huggingface.co/imageomics/x3d-kabr-kinetics) to label the mini-scenes with behavior.
+You can use the [KABR model](https://huggingface.co/imageomics/x3d-kabr-kinetics) in HuggingFace to label the mini-scenes with behavior.
 See the [ethogram](ethogram) folder for the list of behaviors used to label the zebra videos.

-To use the [KABR model](https://huggingface.co/imageomics/x3d-kabr-kinetics), download `checkpoint_epoch_00075.pyth.zip`, unzip `checkpoint_epoch_00075.pyth`, and install [SlowFast](https://github.com/facebookresearch/SlowFast).
+To use the [KABR model](https://huggingface.co/imageomics/x3d-kabr-kinetics), download `checkpoint_epoch_00075.pyth.zip`, unzip `checkpoint_epoch_00075.pyth` from HuggingFace, and install [SlowFast](https://github.com/facebookresearch/SlowFast).
 Then run [miniscene2behavior.py](miniscene2behavior.py).

 **Notes:**